HcPlu/HcPlu.github.io/README.md

 # Welcome to My personal site

-### I am Chengpeng Hu, currently a undergraduate  student in group of Dr. Jialin Liu and Prof. Xin Yao.
+### I am Chengpeng Hu, currently an undergraduate student in group of Dr. Jialin Liu and Prof. Xin Yao.